haradatm/nlp/classify/classify-fasttext/README.md

-# fastText-Classification (Sample code for Text Classification using fastTest classification)
+# fastText-Classification (Sample code for Text Classification using fastText)

 ### Description

-This example code is a text entclassification using fastText.
+This example code is a text classification using fastText.

 ### Dependencies
 - python 3.7